-Prince George's County will be required to describe in detail all of its monitoring activities in each annual report.
+Anne Arundel County will be required to describe in detail all of its monitoring activities in each annual report.
 The permit will require the following annual data submittal: monitoring site locations; chemical monitoring results; TMDL pollutant load reductions; biological, habitat, and physical monitoring; illicit discharge detection and elimination sampling; and a narrative summary describing the results and analyses of data, including monitoring data that is accumulated throughout the reporting year.
-MDE has developed reporting database structures for the submittal of monitoring and program implementation data that appear as "Attachment A" in Prince George's County's draft permit.
+MDE has developed reporting database structures for the submittal of monitoring and program implementation data that appear as "Attachment A" in Anne Arundel County's draft permit.